lillianone02/OSDI_2024/README.md

 * Plug in the UART to USB converter to your host machine, and open it through a serial console such as screen or putty with the correct baud rate.

 * Connect TX, RX, GND to the corresponding pins on rpi3, and turn on your rpi3.
-You can follow the picture below to set up your UART.